 - Remove fridge vent covers if the temperature is above 10C

 - Check all vents for leaves and debris

 - Close windows.

 You have spent many thousands of pounds on your home-from-home.
-Do not squander this investment by being mean with regular servicing and maintenance.
+Do not squander this investment by skimping on regular servicing and maintenance.
 It will repay you in the long term.

 Whatever work you do yourself, a little caution now may prevent the embarrassment and cost of calling someone else to put it all right.
 Not to mention potential injury.

-The Caravan Manual and The Motorcaravan Manual are detailed maintenance guides with excellent photographs.
+- The Caravan Manual and The Motorcaravan Manual are detailed maintenance guides with photographs.
 They are written by John Wickersham and published by Haynes.